DipuTony/DipuTony/README.md

 - 👋 Hi, I’m @DipuTony
 - 👀 I’m interested in Website and Android Ddvelopment.
-- 🌱 I’m currently learning Django, React
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on React.
 - 📫 How to reach me WhatsMe - +91 840-480-1234
 -  Website - http://quantainfotech.com/